Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: What Ingredients are Needed for Good Generalization?

 \subsection{Model Size}

 It has been shown that the size of pre-trained models affects their performance \citep{scaling,t5}.
 This inspired us to investigate the effect of model size on generalization.
 We compare the performance of BERT, RoBERTa, ALBERT and T5 models with different sizes on CoNLL++ and CoNLL-2003.
 The results are visualized in Figure~\ref{fig:model_size}.
-More details are available in Table~\ref{tab:model_size} in the Appendix.
+Details are available in Table~\ref{tab:model_size} in the Appendix (\S~\ref{ssec:app_model_size}).

 We observe, from Table~\ref{tab:model_size}, that larger models perform better on both test sets, but more importantly, as illustrated in Figure~\ref{fig:model_size}, performance degradation on CoNLL++ diminishes or even disappears as the model size grows.
-The only exception is for RoBERTa-based models, where the base-sized model already achieves comparable performance on the CoNLL++ test set.
-The results presented in Figure~\ref{fig:model_size} suggest larger model sizes not only increase performance on a static test set, but also help models generalize better to new data.
+The only exception is the RoBERTa-based models, whose base-sized model already achieves comparable performance on CoNLL++.
+Figure~\ref{fig:model_size} suggests that larger model sizes not only increase performance on a static test set, but also help models generalize better to new data.

-It is also worth looking at the individual trend of each model family.
-Whereas T5 models exhibit a linear relationship between the log number of parameters and the performance change, the improvement of $\Delta$ F\textsubscript{1} of the ALBERT models diminishes as the size grows larger.
-Additionally, models having similar number of parameters do not necessarily exhibit similar performance change.
-For example, BERT\textsubscript{Base} \& RoBERTa\textsubscript{Base} ($\sim$100M), ALBERT\textsubscript{XXLarge} \& T5\textsubscript{Base} ($\sim$220M) and BERT\textsubscript{Large} \& RoBERTa\textsubscript{Large} ($\sim$300M) all have similar sizes, but the performance changes within each pair are different.
-In contrast, both RoBERTa\textsubscript{Large} and T5\textsubscript{3B} achieve a performance increase of $\sim$0.6\%, but the number of parameters of T5\textsubscript{3B} is $\sim$10 times that of RoBERTa\textsubscript{Large}.
-This shows the generalizability of model is also affected by factors other than the size of the model, but with the same architectures, larger models tend to generalize better.
+It is also informative to look at the individual trend within each model family.
+Whereas T5 models exhibit a linear relationship between the log number of parameters and $\Delta$F\textsubscript{1}, the improvement of $\Delta$F\textsubscript{1} for ALBERT models diminishes as the size grows larger.
+Additionally, models of similar sizes do not necessarily exhibit similar generalization.
+For example, BERT\textsubscript{Base} \& RoBERTa\textsubscript{Base} ($\sim$100M), ALBERT\textsubscript{XXLarge} \& T5\textsubscript{Base} ($\sim$220M) and BERT\textsubscript{Large} \& RoBERTa\textsubscript{Large} ($\sim$300M) all have similar sizes, but the performance changes within each pair are very different.

+Both RoBERTa\textsubscript{Large} and T5\textsubscript{3B} achieve a performance increase of $\sim$0.6\%, but the number of parameters of T5\textsubscript{3B} is $\sim$10 times of that of RoBERTa\textsubscript{Large}.
+This shows that the generalizability of model is also affected by factors other than the size of the model, but with the same architectures, larger models tend to generalize better.